 Select Skip calibration only if this calibration setting is up-to-date.
 (The Fiery Server was calibrated recently for this calibration setting.)
-In this case, go to step 8.
+In this case, go to step 8 on page 19.

-Note: If the Fiery Server does not support calibration, skip this step and go to step 8.
+Note: If the Fiery Server does not support calibration, skip this step and go to step 8 on page 19.